 HUNT: You know, he says that Saddam Hussein is a terrible person.
 We ought to get rid of Saddam Hussein, but by not -- not saying whether there is any link with Al Qaeda to 9/11.
 If there was, he would tell us.

 NOVAK: You know, he was the -- his party, the Labor Party, lost the last election.
 He is a minority member of the cabinet.
 He has to be very careful.
 But he gives a different image of Israel that Prime Minister Sharon does, and he says there is no substitute for peace negotiations, a negotiated peace.

 I'm Robert Novak.

 HUNT: And I'm Al Hunt.

-HUNT: Thanks for joining us.
+NOVAK: That's all for now.
+Thanks for joining us.